robert-altmiller/code_profiler/README.md

   ![env_vars.png](/code_profiler/readme_images/env_vars.png)

--   If you set the '__print_recursion_limit__' to true the dynamic recursion limit will print each time the @timer decorators is called by a thread.
+-   If you set the '__print_recursion_limit__' to true, the dynamic recursion limit will print each time the @timer decorators is called by a thread.
 This code below is in the [profiler_tools.py](https://github.com/robert-altmiller/code_profiler/blob/main/code_profiler/profiler_tools.py) Python file.

     ```python
     if print_recursion_limit == True: # print the recursion limit within a running thread